 - Complete purchase and follow install steps (QR or direct install, depending on device).

-- Activate data when you land—or earlier if the plan instructions allow pre‑install.
+- Activate data when you land, or pre-install if your plan instructions explicitly allow it.

 Important: Airalo is a retail layer.
-Your real‑world experience still depends on network coverage, tower load, phone antennas, and whether you are indoors in a signal‑unfriendly building.
+Real-world performance still depends on coverage, tower load, phone antennas, and indoor signal conditions.

 Why Digital Nomads Consider Airalo for Japan

-- Speed to online: if your phone supports eSIM cleanly, you can reduce day‑one friction versus hunting a physical SIM in a jet‑lagged haze.
+- Fast time to online: If your phone supports eSIM cleanly, day-one setup friction is usually lower than finding a physical SIM while jet-lagged.

-- Carry‑on minimalism: no extra router—at least until you decide you need one.
+- Carry-on minimalism: No extra router to manage until your workload proves you need one.

-- Budgeting: you can often see upfront how much data you are buying for a defined period—useful when you are modeling cost of living in Japan for digital nomads.
+- Budget visibility: You can usually see data amount and validity upfront, useful when modeling cost of living in Japan for digital nomads.

-Tradeoff: laptop‑heavy video days may still push you toward pocket Wi‑Fi or a second connectivity layer—see the comparison article above rather than assuming one eSIM solves every meeting.
+Tradeoff: Laptop-heavy video days can still justify pocket Wi-Fi or a second connectivity layer.
+Do not assume one eSIM will carry every meeting week.

 Before Checkout: A Practical Verification Checklist

-Work through these on the plan page and in Airalo’s help docs for your exact SKU:
+Work through these on the plan page and in Airalo help docs for your exact product:

-- Data amount and validity: does the bundle match your stay length, including buffer days for delays?
+- Data amount and validity: Match the bundle to your stay length with delay buffer.

-- Support path: know how you will contact support in English if activation fails at midnight.
+- Support path: Know how to contact support in English before you need help.

 Installation and Activation: Keep Calm and Read the Steps